whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 * _Attacked predatory money lenders:_ Jesus physically attacked predatory moneylenders (the equivalent to today's bankers and payday loan sharks) in the Temple who exploited his people.
 (Mark 11:15-18)[xxx-bible esv|mark 11:15-18]

-* _Associated with other revolutionaries:_ Christ associated with Zealots, which were a Jewish revolutionary movement.
-At least one of Jesus's disciples was a Zealot.
+* _Associated with other revolutionaries:_ Christ associated with Zealots, and at least one of his disciples was a Zealot.
+Zealots were revolutionaries.
 Among other things, Zealots were known for not paying taxes and even killing Roman tax collectors.[xxx-britannica jewish overview]<sup>,</sup>[xxx-worldhistory jewish zealots]

 * _At trial, Jesus was accused of challenging Roman authority:_ At his trial, among other things, Christ was accused of subverting the nation, encouraging illegal tax avoidance, and claiming he was the rightful leader of the Jews.[xxx-bible kjb|luke 23:2] He did not deny the charges.[xxx-bible esv|matthew 27:12]